 Investigators in the United States are some of the most informed, experienced, qualified, and willing to perform investigators in the world.
 It also helps that they work in one of the most advanced countries.

 The United States is home to patients from a number of therapeutic areas ranging from some of the common ones like oncology to even rare indications like Acute unilateral vestibulopathy.

 As per an article published in 2013 (https://www.ncbi.nlm.nih.gov/pubmed/23842577) on disease burden in the U.S., diseases with the largest number of YLLs (Years of life lost due to premature mortality) in 2010 were ischemic heart disease, lung cancer, stroke, and chronic obstructive pulmonary disease.
 While, diseases with the largest number of YLDs (Years lived with disability) in 2010 were low back pain, major depressive disorder, other musculoskeletal disorders, neck pain, and anxiety disorders; neuropsychiatric disorders are now considered as the leading cause of disability in the U.S., followed by cardiovascular and circulatory diseases and neoplasms (https://www.nimh.nih.gov/health/statistics/disability/us-leading-categories-of-diseases-disorders.shtml).

-If one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology, and other leading disorders listed above, U.S. can be a great place to go to.
+The U.S. can be a great place to go for one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology, and other leading disorders listed above,

 Numbers of sites and investigators